Child marriage in the United States: Demographics

-In 2018, a study by researchers Alissa Koski and Jody Heymann detailing the prevalence of child marriage in the U.S. and common characteristics of those unions found that about 6 out of every 1,000 children surveyed were married.
+A 2018 study by researchers Alissa Koski and Jody Heymann detailing the prevalence of child marriage in the U.S. and common characteristics of those unions found that about 6 out of every 1,000 children surveyed were married.
 Prevalence varied by location, race/ethnicity, gender and age.
-Unchained At Last, an organization dedicated to ending forced and child marriage in the United States, found marriage licenses for 232,474 children between 2000 and 2018.
-Based on the correlation between population and incidence of child marriage, they estimated that the actual number of child marriages in the U.S. during that time was closer to 300,000.
+Unchained At Last, an organization dedicated to ending forced and child marriage in the United States, found marriage certificates had been issued to an estimated 314,154 children between 2000 and 2021.

 Gender

 Young females are more likely to be married than young males.
-According to statistics released by the Pew Research Center (based upon the American Community Survey), 55% of the surveyed married 15–17 year olds were female.
+According to statistics released by the Pew Research Center (based upon the American Community Survey), 55% of the surveyed married 15–17 year olds were girls.
 According to a Frontline report, 87% of the total minors who got married in 2000-2015 were girls.
 Koski and Heymann found child marriage was higher among girls than among boys (6.8 vs. 5.7 per 1,000, or a ~19% difference).
-Most of the available statistics and literature on child marriages examine female minors as opposed to male minors.
-According to Unchained At Last's study, 86% of the children who married in the U.S. between 2000 and 2018 were girls – and most were wed to adult men an average of four years older.
+According to Unchained At Last's study, 86% of the children who married in the U.S. between 2000 and 2021 were girls – and most were wed to adult men an average of four years older.

 Location

 According to information compiled by the Pew Research Center, child marriage is generally more common in some of the Southern United States.

 The highest rates of child marriages are in West Virginia, Florida, Texas, Nevada, Oklahoma, Arkansas, California, Tennessee, and North Carolina.
 According to a Frontline report, the states with the highest rates of child marriage in 2010 were: Idaho, Utah, Arizona, Texas, Mississippi, Alabama, Arkansas, Kentucky, West Virginia and Missouri.
 The states with the lowest rates were Delaware, New Jersey, Montana, Indiana, North Dakota, Ohio, New York, Vermont, New Hampshire and Massachusetts.

-Unchained At Last found that the ten states with the highest rate of child marriage per capita between 2000 and 2018 were:
+Unchained At Last found that the ten states with the highest rate of child marriage per capita between 2000 and 2021 were: